 I grew up in New York State in a small town near the banks of Lake Ontario.
 After studying art history and studio art at SUNY Fredonia, a liberal arts college in New York, I moved to Washington, D.C. to take a job with The American Institute for Conservation of Historic & Artistic Works (AIC).
 I was introduced to the world of art conservation and preservation during my time with AIC which deepened my passion for how art is created and maintained for generations to come.

 I'd been introduced to the town in 2012 and fell instantly in love.
 I found myself looking for ways to get out of the city and get back to the Eastern Shore every week.
-Now a reality, I travel as needed for work in DC and create art in my home studio in Historic Chestertown.
+Now a reality, I work in DC and create art in my home studio on the Eastern Shore.

 Work style, influences, and medium